Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 Lavender oil, applied to the temples, can help soothe a headache.
 Sprinkle some on your pillow or burn some in an aromatherapy burner to help you sleep at night.

 Rosemary for Memory

 You can also use the sap in an ointment.
-To get enough sap, You will need a piece of muslin or cheesecloth and a bit of patience.
-Wrap the washed leaves in the cloth and squeeze over a bowl to get out as much sap as possible.
+To get enough sap, you will need a piece of muslin or cheesecloth and a bit of patience.
+Wrap the washed leaves in the cloth and squeeze them over a bowl to get out as much sap as possible.
 (Incidentally, this is great for your hands.)

 Rose Scented Geranium Up Close

 Of all the various Geranium species, only the Rose-Scented Geranium is edible, making sure that you have the right species before you use it internally.